Indiana man arrested in Young Dolph's death; 2nd man charged - NewsBreak

 Indiana man arrested in Young Dolph's death; 2nd man charged

-INDIANAPOLIS — (AP) — A Tennessee man wanted in the fatal shooting of rapper Young Dolph in his hometown of Memphis was captured Tuesday in Indiana, while another man was indicted on murder charges, authorities said.
+A Tennessee man wanted in the fatal shooting of rapper Young Dolph in his hometown of Memphis was captured Tuesday in Indiana while another man was indicted on murder charges, authorities said.

 Young Dolph, whose real name was Adolph Thornton Jr., was gunned down in a daylight ambush at a popular cookie shop on Nov.
 17.